cjdelisle/cjdns/doc/Whitepaper.md

 ### Encoding Schemes

-Because the conditions underwhich the switches operate may differ dramatically, the actual Encoding Scheme is left as an implementation detail.
+Because the conditions under which the switches operate may differ dramatically, the actual Encoding Scheme is left as an implementation detail.
 Some switches may be devices with 15 physical ports wherein a 4 bit fixed width Encoding Scheme would be wise, other switches may be in wireless networks where the